alexogeny/ihr-tech-test/README.md

 ## setup
 - create a pg db on the localhost titled 'ihr-tech-test' (no quotes)
 - ensure username and password are set to 'postgres' (no quotes)

+## remaining time
+- as of this commit, approximately 1 hour